 The irony is that the very thing these Jewish extremists claimed they wanted to protect, their Jewish purity and heritage, was the very thing that God wanted to use to draw others to Him.
 Instead, in their pride, they twisted it into an excuse to exclude everyone but themselves.

 The devil doesn’t care if people are religious.
-In fact, he often uses religion to stir up strife, trouble, wars, and all kinds of evil.
+He often uses religion to stir up strife, trouble, wars, and all kinds of evil.
 What he doesn’t want is for you to have a genuine life-changing relationship with Christ, because he knows that has the potential to not only change your life but to draw others to God.

 Lord, keep us from religious self-righteousness.
 Help us to be lights shining out in a dark world.
 Help us to make Your priorities our priorities and to fulfill what You said were the two greatest commandments—to love You and to love others with Your love in Jesus’ name.
 Amen.